Pioneer Dress DIY- Little House on the Prairie Costume Part 1

 - I did make a few alterations to the Little House on the Prairie pattern.

-- Looking back on the bottom of the sleeve’s construction as cute as the ribbon is for the sleeve read the notes below.
+- Looking back at the bottom of the sleeve’s construction, as cute as the ribbon is for the sleeve, read the notes below.

 - NOTE: Be sure to sew (tack) your ribbon in place so it doesn’t come undone during wearing the costume or gentle washing.

-I am recommending this because: Even with the extra ribbon length, when Audrey was playing in the dress the sleeve ribbon came untied and she lost it.
-Luckily I had brought the extra up with me, re-cut, laced through sleeve and tied.
-This time I used a safety pin to hold it in place under the ribbon tie until I had time to tack it in place.
+I am recommending this because: Even with the extra ribbon length, when Audrey was playing in the dress, the sleeve ribbon came untied, and she lost it.
+Luckily, I had brought the extra up with me, re-cut, laced through the sleeve, and tied.
+This time, I used a safety pin to hold it in place under the ribbon tie until I had time to tack it in place.
 But, then it can’t be altered for loosening if someone with a larger arm width uses the costume.
 Pick what works best for your needs.

 I hadn’t made button holes in years!
 I almost avoid patterns with them.
 Call me chicken. lol They always seemed so complicated.
-But, I didn’t realize this pattern had them.
+But I didn’t realize this pattern had them.
 Game on!
-I pulled out my button hole foot, manual and read how to use it.
-I inserted button into sizer on button hole foot and followed the directions.
+I pulled out my buttonhole foot, manual, and read how to use it.
+I inserted the button into the sizer on the button hole foot and followed the directions.

 Are you new to adding buttonholes?
 See these video tutorials for how to make a buttonhole